IvanMaksymov/Balanced-Ternary-Neural-Networks-and-ALU-Emulator-in-MATLAB/README.md

 - `C`: SVM regularisation parameter (default: 0.1)
 - I note that, currently, there is no direct regularisation (the algorithm is mostly experimental)

+**Inference using ternary ALU emulation**

+First, the ternarised pre-trained weights are converted from the {-1, 0, +1} format to {T, 0, 1}, to make them readable for a human.
+See https://en.wikipedia.org/wiki/Balanced_ternary.

+Second, dot products are obtained using the customised `bt_matmul` function that multiplies interger numbers in the balanced ternary format {T, 0, 1}.

+Third, a customised function that takes the sign of the ternary numbers is used as the activation function.

+Finally, the classification is done using argmax that is implemented using a ternary analogue of the stansard `max` function.